Visiting the Isle of Wight England

 Where is the Isle of Wight?

-However the Isle of Wight is English.
+However the Isle of Wight is part of England and very English.

 The currency is the same as England and the language is English however the island’s location gives it a more distant feel.

 The Isle of Wight sits close to England

 The Isle of Wight is classed as part of the county of Hampshire.

 It is separated from mainland Britain by a deep strait known as the Solent.

 Newport is the capital and administrative centre of the Island.